 If you’re like many business leaders, in a tough economy, you’re tasked with tough conversations around finances.
-A May 2022 Gartner survey found that if inflation continues into Q4, many CFOs plan to cut costs as the primary way of combating the falling value of money.
+A recent Gartner survey found that many CFOs plan to cut costs as the primary way of combating inflation and economic uncertainties.

 Given the economic uncertainty, it may be tempting to nix your employee recognition program—but to cut rewards during a time when employee engagement is at a record low would be a mistake.
-According to Gallup, the percentage of engaged U.S. workers dropped in 2021—the first decline in more than a decade.
+According to Forrester, employee engagement fell from 2022 to 2023 and is predicted to continue to slip in 2024.

 Why do workers stay anyway?
 (5 research-backed ways to keep employees happy)